Do you need an accountant if you’re self-employed (sole trader)?

 • Being caught out by payments on account or unexpected National Insurance bills

-They can also help you plan ahead – for example, working out how much tax to set aside as your income rises or advising on when it might be time to incorporate.
-Even a short planning conversation can prevent an expensive surprise.
+They can also help you plan – for example, working out how much tax to set aside as your income rises or advising on when it might be time to switch to a limited company.

 But if: